robotics-upo/ars548_ros/Readme.md

 Before Downloading the code:
 ---
-For the code to Work propperly you must first do this steps.
+For the code to Work properly you must first do this steps.

 - Have ros 2, rviz 2, tf2 and colcon installed.
 - Configure the Network connection with the radar.

-In this file, we are working with the **ROS 2 Humble** distribution on ubuntu 22, so all of the ROS 2 commands that we will be using are from this particular distribution.
+In this file, we are working with the **ROS 2 Humble** distribution on Ubuntu 22.04, so all of the ROS 2 commands that we will be using are from this particular distribution.
 In case you use another ROS 2 distribution, this commands may change a bit.

 * ### Install ROS 2:
     To install ROS 2 you can follow this tutorial: <https://docs.ros.org/en/humble/Installation.html>